The Eastern Gate: Production

-The series was shot in and around Gliwice, Sosnowiec, Katowice, Kraków, Zakopane, and Warsaw.
+The first season was shot in and around Gliwice, Sosnowiec, Katowice, Kraków, Zakopane, and Warsaw.
+Production on the second season began in early February 2026.

 Release

 The series' first promotional image was released in on 2 May 2024.
 A teaser trailer was released on 24 October 2024.
 The first season was released on 31 January 2025.
 On 24 March 2025, it was announced that the series had been renewed for a second season.